AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 <InlineAlert variant="warning" slots="text" />

 **New legacy fixtures cannot be created.** Do not create new tests using legacy fixtures (e.g., `Magento/Catalog/_files/product_simple.php`).
-Always use parametrized data fixtures instead.
+Always use parameterized data fixtures instead.
 Existing legacy fixtures should be migrated.

 **Bad - Cannot create new:**